cuddlyogre/ExportLDraw/Readme.md

 **Gap target:** Whether to scale the object data or mesh data.
 **Gap strategy:** If object then the gap is applied to the object directly.
 If constraint, an empty named gap_scale can be scaled to adjust to gaps between parts.

-**Cleanup Options**

-**Remove doubles:** Merge vertices that are within a certain distance.
-**Merge distance:** How close the vertices have to be to merge them.
-**Smooth type:** Use either autosmooth or an edge split modifier to smooth part faces.
-**Shade smooth:**  Use flat or smooth shading for part faces.
-**Recalculate normals:** Recalculate normals during import to ensure all normals face outside.
-Completely overwrites any BFC processing.
-It is recommended to keep unchecked if processing BFC commands is checked

 **Meta Commands** - Process LDraw META commands.